junglesta/wherenodoctor/README.md

 # 2do
-- make [jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search) work with content, not just chapter titles!
-- auto TOC for each chapter?!
+- **search for a better search** maybe [lunr.js](http://lunrjs.com/) - using at the moment [jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search)  but just get chapter titles!
+NOT ENOUGH! no way to make 'content' work...
 - [ ] Make it easily translatable.

 # Done: